-XlynX Materials, a specialty chemical and materials company based in Victoria, Canada, is proud to announce that it has been recognized as a recipient of the 2023 Innovation Award at this year’s Adhesion and Sealants Council (ASC) Convention and Exposition in New Orleans, Louisiana.
+XlynX Materials, a specialty chemical and materials company based in Victoria, Canada, is proud to announce that it has been recognized as a recipient of the 2023 Innovation Award at this year’s Adhesive and Sealant Council (ASC) Convention and Exposition in New Orleans, Louisiana.

 The ASC Innovation Awards Program is designed to foster and encourage innovation by recognizing significant impact chemistries that contribute to advancements in technology and address unmet needs in the adhesives and sealants industry.
 Past winners and runners-up have included industry giants like DuPont, Dow, H.B.
 Fuller, PPG, Henkel and Avery Dennison.